Realize Emergent Gravity to Generic Situations: Introduction

 \paragraph{Complexity Tendency}

-Recently, Susskind argued that gravitational attraction comes from the complexity tendency \cite{Susskind:2014rva} by proposing Size-Momentum Duality \cite{Susskind:2018tei} and it is not compatible with an entropic mechanism that may be not able to explain the oscillation of free particles in pure AdS \cite{Susskind:2019ddc} .
+Recently, Susskind argued in \cite{Susskind:2018tei} that gravitational attraction comes from the complexity tendency \cite{Susskind:2014rva} by proposing Size-Momentum Duality \cite{Susskind:2018tei} and claimed it is not compatible with an entropic mechanism that may be not able to explain the oscillation of free particles in pure AdS \cite{Susskind:2019ddc} .

-Again, these two kind of theories are in two considerations of processes and indeed they can co-exist after distinguishing situation difference.
-We show a proper adapted Emergent Gravity theory to AdS may help understanding gravitational attraction in pure AdS, and more over, it is possible to build a connection to transform between the entropic gradient and the operator growth, once we know the generic entropic gradient in spacetime and turn it into momentum-change, through virtual processes involving intermediate states. \paragraph{Structure of the Content}
+Again the salvation is natural after our theory: these two kind of theories are in two considerations of processes and indeed they can co-exist after distinguishing situation difference.
+We show a proper adapted Emergent Gravity theory to AdS may help understanding gravitational attraction in pure AdS, and more over, possibility is there to build a connection to transform between the entropic gradient and the operator growth, once we know the generic entropic gradient in spacetime and turn it into momentum-change, through virtual processes involving intermediate states. \paragraph{Structure of the Content}

 The structure of the paper is as follows.